aarondail/react-zoomable-ui/docs/api/interfaces/viewportoptions.md

 • **onPressMove**? : _undefined | function_

-Called when a press gesture moves, IF the press is currently captured (see [onPressStart](viewportoptions.md#optional-onpressstart)).
+Called when a press moves, IF the press is currently captured (see [onPressStart](viewportoptions.md#optional-onpressstart)).
 The callback can release the captured press by returning `'release'`.